OHSAA Northeast Region athletic conferences: Western Reserve Conference

 The Western Reserve Conference is the name of four separate conferences (including two that ran simultaneously for a few years) in Northeastern Ohio.

-Fourth Version (2015-)
+Fourth Version (2015–2026)

-This version was formed as most of the Premier Athletic Conference combined with two schools from the Northeast Ohio Conference, and one from the Chagrin Valley Conference.
+This version was formed in 2015 as most of the Premier Athletic Conference combined with two schools from the Northeast Ohio Conference, and one from the Chagrin Valley Conference.
+This version will break up in 2026 when Chardon, North, and South leave for the Chagrin Valley Conference, Kenston and Mayfield leave for the Suburban League, and Riverside heads to the Greater Cleveland Conference.